 Shera Chok – Co-Founder & Chair

 Shera is a GP in East London and is the Deputy Chief Medical Officer at NHS Digital as well as a national clinical advisor on system transformation at NHS England and Improvement.
-She has held Director and Board level roles in provider and commissioning organisations including Barts Health, Lambeth PCT, Derbyshire Community Health Services NHSFT and Tower Hamlets GP Federation.
-She co-founded the Shuri Network with Sarah Amani in 2019 as she is passionate about increasing diversity, innovation and safety and to encourage other BME women to lead and engage with digital transformation.
+She has held Director and Board level roles in leading NHS organisations including Barts Health, Lambeth PCT, Derbyshire Community Health Services NHSFT and Tower Hamlets GP Federation.
+She co-founded the Shuri Network in 2019 as she is passionate about increasing diversity, innovation and safety and to encourage other BME women to lead and engage with digital transformation.